jlgregorio/pointnet-keras/README.md

     conda install tensorflow-gpu -c conda-forge

-(not the lasted version but it works here).
+(not the last version but it works here).

 ### Training